Viewer Rating

 The film's dominant themes align with progressive values by focusing on a woman's journey for independence and self-fulfillment, challenging traditional gender roles and societal expectations in her pursuit of a new life.

 Alice Doesn't Live Here Anymore does not feature any identifiable LGBTQ+ characters or themes.
-The narrative centers on heterosexual relationships and a woman's journey for independence and self-fulfillment, with no queer representation present.
+The narrative is exclusively centered on heterosexual relationships and the protagonist's personal journey, resulting in no depiction of queer identity within the film's scope.

 The movie does not contain any action or adventure elements.